By Lisa Truesdale

 Wickman House is a beautiful 1910 home set on four-plus acres of prairie land.
 The focus is on fresh, local and sustainable ingredients, including many from the large on-site garden and “chef-foraged mushrooms from a top-secret location.”

-The menu varies based on what’s available, but favorites include melt-in-your-mouth steak frites (grilled hanger steak with chimichurri) and the surprisingly delicious and filling grain bowl, with quinoa, rice, kale, root veggies, house-made kimchee and citrus ginger vinaigrette.
+The menu varies based on what’s available, but the melt-in-your-mouth steak frites (grilled hanger steak with chimichurri) are always a favorite.

 For dessert, try the house-made ice cream sandwich, which is nothing at all like the kind you had as a child.